 5 Ways to Manage Chronic Dry Skin

-Dry skin can come from a lot of things – cold weather, indoor heat, dry climates, traveling, even skin conditions like eczema, rosacea or psoriasis.
+Dry skin can come from a lot of things – cold weather, indoor heat, dry climates, traveling, or skin conditions like eczema, rosacea or psoriasis.

 While all of these skin conditions can be uncomfortable, painful or annoying to live with, there’s no need to be embarrassed.
 You’re not alone!
 Did you know 7 million Americans have psoriasis, 14 million have rosacea, and 35 million have chronic eczema?

 Here are five tips to tackle that chronic dry skin – and come out shining!

 Moisturizing can help keep skin hydrated, making it less dry and itchy.

 • For oily or acne-prone skin, switch to a lighter, water-based lotion.